KoenVanduffel/CR-6_Klipper/README.md

 download klipper.bin, rename it to firmware.bin and write to an SD card
 ### The SDcard HAS TO BE maximum 16 GB formatted as FAT32 with 4096 bits sector size.
 Any other format and the processor simply cannot read the SD card.
 A micro-SDcard in and SD adapter works perfectly fine as long as the formatting is correct.

+## From this point you should have a working Klipper installation.
+You can proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html

  ## IN PROGRESS